bentoBAUX/bentoBAUX/README.md

 - **Devlogs** – Explaining rendering techniques and documenting experiments

 ## Currently
-- Developing custom shaders and rendering systems in Unity and Vulkan, including building my own Vulkan-based renderer
+- Building my own Vulkan-based renderer

-- Exploring advanced real-time graphics techniques such as subsurface scattering and interior parallax mapping to achieve effects like realistic marbling in stone surfaces
+- Exploring advanced real-time graphics techniques such as subsurface scattering and interior parallax mapping to achieve effects like realistic marbling in stone surfaces inspired by Destiny 2.

 ## Featured Projects